Particular/docs.particular.net/nservicebus/transactional-session/persistences/nhibernate.md

 redirects:
 related:
 - persistence/nhibernate
+- nservicebus/transactional-session
 ---

-In order to use the TransactionalSession feature with NHibernate Persistence, add a reference to the `NServiceBus.NHibernate.TransactionalSession` NuGet package.
+In order to use the [transactional session feature](/nservicebus/transactional-session/) with NHibernate Persistence, add a reference to the `NServiceBus.NHibernate.TransactionalSession` NuGet package.

 ## Configuration

-To enable the TransactionalSession feature:
+To enable the transactional session feature:

 snippet: enabling-transactional-session-nhibernate